 The 2019 BMW X5 is on a wheelbase that's 1.6 inches longer and is slightly bigger overall at 1.1 inches longer, 2.6 inches wider and 1 inch taller.
 It looks most different than the 2018 — and more rugged — in the front, with a larger version of the kidney grille (now more like two pieces of toast), slimmer adaptive LED headlights, and a more sculpted hood and bumper.

 The rear retains more of the 2018's look, and it also retains the familiar two-piece tailgate, now available with power hands-free operation for both sections.

-The updated interior also still looks familiar, with some sharper angles.
+The updated interior also still looks familiar to drivers and passengers alike, with some sharper angles.
 New features include four-zone air conditioning and a bigger panoramic moonroof.
 Ambient lighting is standard.